 The vaccination will help to protect your child against COVID-19 and help reduce the spread of COVID-19.
 Currently the preferred vaccine for children is the Pfizer vaccine.
-They will be offered a lower dose compared to that given to individuals aged 12 and above.
+Your child will be offered a lower dose compared to that given to people aged 12 and above.